-- A common effect of grief on one’s physical health is a loss of appetite and, in turn, significant (or at least mild) weight loss.
+- A common effect of grief on one’s physical health is a loss of appetite and, in turn, weight loss.

-- This change in appetite often comes with other changes in normal functioning; grieving individuals also typically experience an inability to focus, as well as a lack of interest in previously enjoyed activities.
+- This change in appetite often comes with other changes in normal functioning; grieving individuals can also experience an inability to focus, as well as a lack of interest in previously enjoyed activities.

-- With time, their normal functioning is restored: their appetite returns, they are able to concentrate at school or work again, and they again enjoy once beloved activities.
+- With time, their normal functioning is restored: Their appetite returns, they are once again able to concentrate at school or work, and they enjoy once-beloved activities again.

 - While this loss of appetite and weight might be characteristic of some grieving processes, it’s important you do what you can to continue to take care of yourself.

-- Do what you can to keep your body nourished: you could even get help from some friends who will gladly accompany you to dinner!
-Whatever you do, listen to your body and give it what it needs.
+- Do what you can to keep yourself nourished: Listen to your body and give it what it needs.

 If you’ve ever suffered from a major loss — that of a loved one or even the loss that comes with a breakup or job change — you might’ve experienced a change in appetite: in most cases, a loss of it.
-When my boyfriend of a few years broke up with me, I didn’t (or couldn’t, rather) eat.
+When my boyfriend of a few years broke up with me, I didn’t eat.
 For weeks.
 I stuffed a few pieces of food down each day to keep from feeling completely and totally empty, but my appetite was seriously diminished, and I lost a substantial amount of weight because of it.

-While grief is often separated into five distinct stages — denial, anger, bargaining, depression, and acceptance — it can follow an entirely different framework.
+While grief is often separated into five distinct stages — denial, anger, bargaining, depression, and acceptance — it can follow many entirely different frameworks.
 For example, according to the aforementioned article, the course of grief may proceed as follows:

 Prioritizing Your Health While Grieving